Chia-Network/chia-dev-guides/guides/chialisp-primer/intro.md

 ## Installation

-You can follow [this guide](https://github.com/Chia-Network/chia-dev-tools/#install) to install and use Chia Dev Tools.
+You can follow the [Chia Dev Tools installation guide](https://github.com/Chia-Network/chia-dev-tools/#install) to install and use Chia Dev Tools.
 You will be using these tools and a simple text editor of your choice to write and run snippets of code.

 Once you have it set up, run the following command: